anuvind98/avl-tree/README.md

 sh run.sh
 ```
 A menu-driven program with all the operations supported will run.
+Each operation can be executed be entering it's corresponding index number followed by any required arguments (if any).
-At any point executing the operation
+At any point, executing the operation
 > 5. Write tree to file

 using ```5``` will write the underlying AVL tree into a file which can be viewed by opening a new terminal window and executing